mehulagg/gitlab_test/doc/administration/database/index.md

   directory.
 This can be configured separately with the `postgresql['home']` configuration directive.

-### Enable PostgreSQL service to listen over TCP/IP
+### Allow PostgreSQL service to listen over TCP/IP

 The packaged PostgreSQL server can be configured to listen for TCP/IP connections, with the caveat that some non-critical scripts expect UNIX sockets